heyayush/heyayush-v2/content/posts/2022-03-20_option-strategies.md

 - Make ratio in a way to receive net credit if playing for theta decay and carryover trades of Thu Fri Mon.
 - If playing for expiry move then more risk involved and need to exit at right time because if there is a sharper move instead of slow and steady then losses.
 - Play with far OTM if expiry is away and closer to ATM if expiry is near.

+## Back Spread

+- Beneficial if deployed on Thu, Fri for next week expiry, so expecting market to move atleast some side in 5 days.
+- Good if expecting a big big upside or downside and not to lose a penny even if direction was wrong.

 Hope this was useful.